 “We wanted to make sure that our Whitman-Mayo students still received an excellent research experience despite the situation with COVID,” Coronado said.
 The result is a partnership that allows the fellows — senior biochemistry, biophysics and molecular biology (BBMB) majors Rudo Ndamba and Ngan Tran — to work with Fairweather and her graduate students remotely from Walla Walla.

 Ndamba, who is from Harare, Zimbabwe, conducted her research fellowship on a clinical study related to hypertension and vitamin D, and analyzed the role of sex differences.
-Originally from Ho Chi Minh City, Vietnam, Tran’s research involved CoxsakievirusB3 (CVB3)-induced myocarditis, a type of heart disease that can cause sudden death.
-That research is funded by the National Institutes of Health (NIH), and Coronado is a collaborator with Fairweather on the project.
+Tran, who is originally from Ho Chi Minh City, Vietnam, is doing a research project on CoxsakievirusB3 (CVB3)-induced myocarditis, a type of heart disease that can cause sudden death.
+This research is funded by the National Institutes of Health (NIH), and Coronado is a collaborator with Fairweather on the projects.

 Whitman supported the move to a virtual experience, allowing Coronado to use the same endowment funds to pay the students’ research stipends.
 He was also able to use his NIH-funding to help fund Tran’s technology needs to conduct genomic sequencing data computation and analysis.
 Ndamba was provided a computer from Whitman to complete her fellowship.

 "Performing research is one of the best ways to learn new skills and practice the material learned in the classroom.
 It also provides real world experience that can be utilized in many different careers,” Coronado said.
 “I wanted to make sure that the Whitman-Mayo students were able to still have this experience.
 I know my own career direction and future first started with this kind of research experience.
 They can have a lifelong impact.”

 In addition to their research, the students were also able to attend a month of webinars and workshops sponsored by Mayo Clinic with the other student fellows.